sftpplus/sftpplus-docs/docs/operation-client/ftp.rst

 Due to this, for correct operation the client and server need to have the same timezone and have the time synchronized.

-It will try to extract the date and time from the LIST command, assuming that it it similar to the result presented by the Unix `ls` command.
+It will try to extract the date and time from the LIST command, assuming that it is similar to the result presented by the Unix `ls` command or the MS-DOS `dir` command.

+For MS-DOS format, the date is expected to be formatted as *month-day-year*, *day/month/year*, or *day.month.year*.
+The time is always in 12-hour format as `hours:minutesAM` or `hours:minutesPM`; 24-hour time is not supported for MS-DOS listings.

-When running on Windows, SFTPPlus will not be able to handle dates before the year 1970 and after the year 2038.
+When running on Windows,
+SFTPPlus will not be able to handle dates before the year 1970 and after the year 2038.

 Validating the identity of the remote FTPS server